jeudine/mtalloc/README.md

 ## Test

 A comparison between the standard malloc and mtalloc is implemented in `test\`.
-You can use `make` to compile the program and then execute it with the desired number of threads.
+You can use `make` to compile the program and then run it with the desired number of threads.